Opinion handed down January 8, 2015

 (c) If the court finds that individual distributions are not viable based upon the criteria set forth in subsections (a) and (b), the settlement may utilize a cy pres approach.
 The court, when feasible, should require the parties to identify a recipient whose interests reasonably approximate those being pursued by the class.
 If, and only if, no recipient whose interest reasonably approximate those being pursued by the class can be identified after thorough investigation and analysis, a court may approve a recipient that does not reasonably approximate the interests being pursued by the class.[22]

 Other circuits have found the ALI’s recommendations persuasive.
-For example, the Fifth Circuit recently quoted this section in holding that cy pres distribution to a third party of unclaimed settlement funds is permissible only when it is not feasible to make further distributions to class members.’
-Where it is still logistically feasible and economically viable to make additional pro rata distributions to class members, the district court should do so . . . [.][23]
+For example, the Fifth Circuit recently quoted this section in holding that “a cy pres distribution to a third party of unclaimed settlement funds is permissible ‘only when it is not feasible to make further distributions to class members.’
+Where it is still logistically feasible and economically viable to make additional pro rata distributions to class members, the district court should do so . . . [.]”[23]
 The First Circuit has also evaluated cy presdistributions according to the ALI authority.[24]
 The Eighth Circuit, too, has followed similar principles.
 Even though the Eighth Circuit’s precedent in this area has preceded the ALI publication, it has been congruent with the ALI’s recommendations.[25]

 III.
 Instant Decision